dibyo10/contextcon-yc/README.md

 - Adapts messaging based on response patterns
 - Learns which signals actually lead to replies
 - Moves beyond cold outreach into intelligent opportunity matching
+- Uses richer Crustdata signals — funding rounds, headcount growth, recent hires — to time outreach when companies are most likely to be receptive

 ---